priya-shinde12/capstone2-eda/README.md

 Open the .ipynb notebook in Google Colab or Jupyter Notebook

-Upload the dataset files manually
+Upload the dataset files manually (dataset not included due to restrictions)

 pip install pandas numpy matplotlib seaborn plotly